Sorry, you need to enable JavaScript to visit this website.

 Hammering Arrangement Provided at Bunker Outlet Chute:

 During the monsoon season, the Coal Bunkers at our LPGCL plant would frequently get choked with wet coal.
 This would result in tripping of the coal feeder/pulveriser on our ‘no-coal on belt’ section.
-This regular challenge, along with the non-availability of a coal pulveriser was impacting the overall declared generation capacity (DC) of the unit.
+This regular challenge, along with the non-availability of a coal pulveriser, was impacting the overall declared generation capacity (DC) of the unit.
 In several instances, oil guns were also used to clear the blockages in the coal bunker.

 To counter the damage to generation, the Boiler Maintenance Division (BMD) would hire additional manpower every year during the monsoon season.
 This additional manpower was deployed at the coal feeder floor to hammer the bunker outlet portion located at a height of 12 meters from the feeder floor.
 The efficacy of the pulveriser system relied completely on this additional manpower, the flow of coal, and the operation requirement at the time.
 The additional manpower had to manually clear the chokes caused by the coal by using extremely heavy hammers (each tool weighed almost 10 kgs).
 Due to this manual intervention, it often took much longer to clear the blockages.
 Safety was also a major concern as the action of hammering with the heavy tools had to happen at the bunker outlet which is situated at a height of 12 meters.
-The unit was also incurring an additional expenditure of 18 lakhs every year for this additional manpower.
+The unit was also incurring an additional expenditure of Rs 18 lakh every year for this additional manpower.

 To address this remaining challenge, and to make the system more user-friendly, it was decided to provide an additional latch arrangement to the suspended hammering bar with the other end extending to the feeder floor.
 This latch arrangement was done using a pulley system and wire rope with a handle.
 With this adjustment, the issue of coal flow disturbance is now being responded to faster and with minimal manpower, and more safely.